 The tremendous IP traffic growth is fueled by new media applications and customer demands for more interactivity, personalization, mobility, and video.
-A well designed network infrastructure needs to deliver personalized, next-generation services and media experiences anywhere, anytime.
+A well-designed network infrastructure needs to deliver personalized, next-generation services and media experiences anywhere, anytime.
 Organizations need an in-depth, continuous evaluation of the performance and overall architecture to ensure their network can meet the needs of the future.

-In addition to the above assessments, NFF offers a full complement of solutions related to future-forward network architectures:
+NFF offers a full complement of solutions related to future-forward network architectures:

 - Intelligent WAN – Using software-defined networking technology to streamline WAN operations, optimize cloud access and security, while reducing cost.

 - Converged Access – Combined wired and wireless network architecture for high-bandwidth access and optimized flows

 - WiFi Design and Planning – Surveying indoor and outdoor WiFi areas for optimal coverage for every security level, from public access to fully hardened

 - IPv6 – The long-coming new Internet protocol will be a must-have for every business in the coming decade, requiring knowledge of hardware, topology, applications, and security to implement

 - Universal Power over Ethernet – Providing enough power over existing data cabling to reduce traditional power cabling to lighting, cameras, and other sensors powering the Internet of Things

 What is Network Infrastructure?

 Below are the various types of network infrastructure technology that Networking For Future designs, installs, and maintains.
 This list isn’t exhaustive, but it will provide you with a basic sense of how large this field or work can be.